 The three-step writing process helps business writers, like marketing professionals, create compelling messages in any medium.
 It allows them to communicate their message effectively while meeting their target audience’s needs.
-The three-step process also ensures that writers make the best use of their time and the audience’s time.
-As the writer gets more practice with the three-step writing process, it becomes easier to write.
+The three-step writing process also ensures that writers make the best use of their time and the audience’s time.
+As the writer gets more practice with the 3×3 writing process, it becomes easier to write.

-Three-Step Writing Process
+Steps to the Three-Step Writing Process

 Analyze the Situation